brendacs/colludia-gatsby/src/pages/info/contact.markdown

 slug: /contact/
 author: Colludia Indie Gaming
 title: Contact
-desc: Colludia's Privacy Policy.
+tagline: Colludia's Privacy Policy.
 Colludia is an indie gaming blog focused on games with stories to tell and the developers behind them.
 image: colludia-banner-big.png
 ---